Home Office hostile environment policy: Policy

 In October 2013, May stated, "we will extend the number of non-suspensive appeals so that, where there is no risk of serious and irreversible harm, we can deport first and hear appeals later".
+As from August 2025, 'deport first' policies have been extended to apply to nationals from a total of 23 countries.

 The policy included the removal of homeless citizens of other European Union countries.
 Additionally, through the implementation of the Immigration Act 2014 and Immigration Act 2016, the policy included requirements for landlords, the NHS, charities, community interest companies and banks to carry out ID checks.

 The policy also implemented a more complicated application process to get 'leave to remain' based on the principle of 'deport first, appeal later', whilst encouraging voluntary deportation though strategies including "Go Home" vans as part of "Operation Vaken", as well as adverts in newspapers, shops, and charity and faith buildings used by ethnic minorities.

 In 2018, the Home Office lost 75% of their appeals against applicants for refugee status who challenged rejections by the Home Office.
 Sonya Sceats, the chief executive of Freedom from Torture, said:

 Long drawn-out legal processes are traumatic for anyone, let alone those who have fled persecution.
 Having an impartial judge accept that you are at risk of torture or death if you are forced back, only to have this challenged all over again by the Home Office before yet another appeal panel, can have devastating consequences ... important questions must be asked about the necessity for, and humanity of, these appeals.

 A 2018 governmental review revealed that the Home Office had tried to deport at least 300 highly skilled migrants (including teachers, doctors, lawyers, engineers and IT professionals) under the 322(5) provision, at least 87 successfully.
 This mostly affected people who had lived in the UK for more than 10 years and had children born in the UK.
 Many were given only 14 days to leave the UK and were made ineligible to apply for visas to return.
 The review found that 65% of 322(5) decisions were overturned by an upper tribunal and 45% of applicants for judicial review were successful (28% of judicial reviews found in favour of the defendant).
 Additionally, the review found that 32% of "complex cases" were wrongly decided.